Executive Team

 President and Chief Executive Officer

-Melanie holds a Bachelor of Science in Business Administration from Weber State University and a Utility Executive Course Certificate from the University of Idaho.
+Melanie holds a bachelor's in business administration from Weber State University and a Utility Executive Course Certificate from the University of Idaho.

 Jeff Droubay